BrightID/BrightID-Node/README.md

 BrightID nodes store the social graph used by [BrightID](https://github.com/BrightID/BrightID).

 By analyzing this graph, BrightID nodes are able to evaluate a user's likelihood of being unique.
 Other applications make requests to a BrightID node to retrieve this information.
-(See [BrightID Service](https://github.com/BrightID/BrightID-Service).)
+(See [BrightID-API](https://github.com/BrightID/BrightID-API).)

 __[Read more about running a node.](node.md)__